What Is Emotional Abuse? Spotting The Signs

 If you suspect someone you know is experiencing emotional abuse or you have been witnessing mistreatment firsthand, reach out and offer support when the partner acting abusive is not present.

 The following are symptoms that may indicate someone is experiencing abuse:

-They are physically sick often, in conjunction with other signs on this list
+- They are physically sick with health problems often, in conjunction with other signs on this list

 Emotional Abuse Recovery

 Being a survivor of emotional mistreatment or control may feel overwhelming.
 You may feel like there is no way out.
 The first step in recovering from emotionally abusive relationships can be acknowledging that there is a problem.

 Seeking the help of a counselor or other mental health professional may offer you an opportunity to discuss your emotions or feelings and develop an exit plan to get you to safety.